anamikarec/TypeScript-CheatSheet/README.md

 # TypeScript-CheatSheet
 ### TypeScript Cheat Sheet : A complete Guide to get started with TypeScript

+#### There are two syntaxes for building types: Interfaces and Types.
+You should prefer interface.
+Use type when you need specific features.

 - Interface is used to declare the type of an object in TypeScript:~
 ```js
   interface User{